-PART B. HAZARD IDENTIFICATION ON AND CONTROL MEAS URES: o might Type of hari parmed m Existing controls (actions already taken to control the risk - include procedure for the task/activity where these are specified) Pupils will be positioned back-to-back or side-to-side when playing or singing (rather than face-to-face) whenever possible.
+PART B. HAZARD IDENT TIFICATION AND CO NTROL MEASURES 3: List of significant hazards (something with the potential to cause harm) Who might be harmed Type of harm Existing controls (actions already taken to control the risk - include procedure for the task/activity where these are specified) Singing, and playing wind and brass instruments will not take place in larger groups such as school choirs and ensembles, or school assemblies unless significant space, natural airflow (at least 10l/s/person for all present, including audiences) and strict social distancing and other mitigating factors are maintained; Particular care will be taken in music, dance and drama lessons to observe social distancing including limiting group sizes, maintaining consistent bubbles and preventing the physical correction by teachers and contact between pupils in dance and drama; These activities will only take place in larger well-ventilated spaces, or outdoors whilst maintaining a distance of at least 2 metres apart in all directions; Pupils will be positioned back-to-back or side-to-side when playing or singing (rather than face-to-face) whenever possible.
 Wind and brass players will be positioned so that the air from their instrument does not blow into another player; Performance or rehearsal is for limited periods of time; Background or accompanying music will be reduced to a level so that teachers or other performers do not have to raise their voices unduly.
-Singing will be at a reduced level of loudness, using microphones for amplification if available; If microphones are shared guidance on handling equipment will be followed; Instruments will not be shared where at all possible, where this is not possible frequent cleaning of instruments between use will take place; Schools in tier 3 or higher will not host performances with an audience and will use alternative methods such as live streaming and recording, subject to the usual safeguarding considerations and parental permissions; Schools in tiers 1 &amp; 2 will follow the latest advice in the DCMS performing arts guidance, implementing events in the lowest risk order as described.
-Further detailed guidance is available on working safely during coronavirus (Covid-19): performing arts Transmission of COVID- 19 during Wraparound Staff, pup contractor pils, visitors, Potential spread infectious disease
+Singing will be at a reduced level of loudness, using microphones for amplification if available; If microphones are shared guidance on handling equipment will be followed; Instruments will not be shared where at all possible, where this is not possible frequent cleaning of instruments between use will take place;

-PART B. HAZARD IDEN TIFICATION AND CO NTROL MEASURES S: List of significant hazards (something with the potential to cause harm) Who might be harmed Type of harm Existing controls (actions already taken to control the risk - include procedure for the task/activity where these are specified) Provision household members the same bubble they are in during the school day or; It is impractical to keep children in their school day bubbles and will therefore be kept in the same small consistent groups each time as far as possible; Resources are meticulously cleaned before being shared with a different bubble or; Resources shared between bubbles are left unused and out of reach for a period of 48 hours (72 hours for plastics) between use by different bubbles; The external provider of the schools wraparound provision have consulted with the school on suitable COVID-19 control measures to ensure they are compatible with the schools and are documented in the external providers risk assessment; For more information on wraparound provision see LCCs guidance &amp; checklist on Extended Services in Schools.
-Transmission of COVID- 19 during Educational Visits Staff, pupils, visitors, contractors, household members Potential spread of infectious disease Schools can currently participate in non-overnight domestic educational visits; A full and thorough risk assessment will be undertaken prior to all educational visits to ensure they can be done safely taking into account COVID-19 controls, national and local government guidelines.
-The risk assessment will be approved depending on the visit type, either by the school or LCCs Educational Visits Team via Evolve prior to the visit taking place.
-Transmission of Covid-19 staff work areas Staff, pupils, visitors, contractors, Potential spread of infectious disease Where practical and the role allows, staff are supported to work from home; Janua Nau G Full School Opening Agreements During COVID 40 Destrictions Constal Biol.
-Accessment
+PART B. HAZARD IDENTIFICATION AND CONTROL MEASURES: List of significant hazards (something with the potential to cause harm) Who might be harmed Type of harm Existing controls (actions already taken to control the risk - include procedure for the task/activity where these are specified) Schools in tier 3 or higher will not host performances with an audience and will use alternative methods such as live streaming and recording, subject to the usual safeguarding considerations and parental permissions; Schools in tiers 1 & 2 will follow the latest advice in the DCMS performing arts guidance , implementing events in the lowest risk order as described.
+Further detailed guidance is available on working safely during coronavirus (Covid-19): performing arts Transmission of COVID- 19 during Wraparound Provision Staff, pupils, visitors, contractors, Potential spread of infectious disease As far as is possible, children are kept in a group with other children from the same bubble they are in during the school day or; FIOVISION ovision household members It is impractical to keep children in their school day bubbles and will therefore be kept in the same small consistent groups each time as far as possible; Resources are meticulously cleaned before being shared with a different bubble or; Resources shared between bubbles are left unused and out of reach for a period of 48 hours (72 hours for plastics) between use by different bubbles; The external provider of the schools wraparound provision have consulted with the school on suitable COVID-19 control measures to ensure they are compatible with the schools and are documented in the external providers risk assessment; For more information on wraparound provision see LCCs guidance & checklist on Extended Services in Schools.
+Transmission of COVID- 19 during Educational Staff, pupils, visitors, contractors, Potential spread of infectious disease Schools can currently participate in non-overnight domestic educational visits; Issue No: 7 Full School Opening Arrangements During COVID-10 Restrictions Canaral Risk Assessment